AdobeDocs/commerce-testing/src/pages/functional-testing-framework/metadata.md

 ### Create an object in storefront

-The MFTF uses the `CreateWishlist` operation to create a wish list on storefront:
+MFTF uses the `CreateWishlist` operation to create a wish list on storefront:

 Source file is _Wishlist/Metadata/WishlistMeta.xml_